JarnoRalli/cuda_examples/README.md

 </p>

 As it can be seen from the above figure, a thread maps to a CUDA core, a block of threads maps to a CUDA streaming multiprocessor (SM), and
 CUDA grid maps to a CUDA device.

+## Warp

+CUDA programming model follows a SIMT (Single Instruction, Multiple Threads) paradigm.
+Warp refers to a number of threads being executed simultaneously.
+Currently the warp size is 32.
+For more information regarding warps, and warp divergency, take a look at [CUDA warps](./cuda_warp/README.md)

 ## Execution of a CUDA Program